JamesAri/hera-grpc-docs/docs/usage/events.md

 ### Event: `'registered'`

+- `boundPort`

 Services registered to zookeeper, gRPC server is listening, everything should be ready to handle incoming requests.
 This event should always occur before `'connected'` event.
+The listener callback is passed a single numeric argument which contains the `boundPort` when called.

 ### Event: `'connected'`